 I wasn't expecting to see a copy for a couple of weeks, then just after picking up our Christmas Eve tamales, I found the book-sized package waiting for me on my front steps.
 Woo-hoo!

-, but after smelling its freshness and then letting my family take a peek, I wrapped it in Christmas paper and gave it away--to my mother, 'cuz this one's dedicated to her :)
+I wish I'd taken a pic of it for you, but after smelling its freshness and then letting my family take a peek, I wrapped it in Christmas paper and gave it away--to my mother, 'cuz this one's dedicated to her :)

-in about a month, so be sure to stop in around then.
+It should start appearing in stores in about a month, so be sure to stop in around then.
 I'll be giving away some on this blog (and on a few others as well--I'll post links so you can find them).
 And seriously, what's better than a free book?

-, whad'ja get for Christmas this year?
+Speaking of free stuff, whad'ja get for Christmas this year?
 Other than extra pounds, that is ;) Anyway, hope it was a beautiful, healthy and happy one for you.
 Now spill on the gifts.

 Saturday, December 22, 2007